 Lighter Mongolian Beef

 Heat oil in a large skillet over high heat.
 When hot, add beef and the white parts of the green onion, cooking quickly to sear beef and stirring often.
 Do not overcook; remove from the pan when the beef is still slightly pink in the center.

-While beef is cooking, add cornstarch to the bottom of a large cut; a 2 cup pyrex measuring cup works well.
+While beef is cooking, add cornstarch to the bottom of a large cup.
 Add a little bit of soy sauce, stirring into a paste, then add more, stirring to avoid clumps.
-When smooth stir in the water, Sherry and hoisin.
+When smooth, stir in the water, Sherry or Mirin, and hoisin.

-Add the mixture to the hot pan, stirring with a whisk and boil until desired thickness is reached.
+Add the mixture to the hot pan, stirring with a whisk, and simmer until desired thickness is reached.
 Add beef and any juices back to the pan along with the green parts of the green onions and simmer briefly.

+Lighter Mongolian Beef